 Wood Flooring Trends for the Bedroom

-For the bedroom, you want to go for coziness and comfort.
+For the bedroom, you will want a wood flooring trend that goes for cosiness and comfort.
 The bedroom is your space where you rest and refresh for a new day.
 If you prefer a closed feeling for your bedroom to make it cozier, wider and shorter, Chevron or Herringbone styles could do the trick.

 In a nutshell, there is no one-fit-all solution for knowing the right type of wood flooring for your home.
 By understanding the aesthetic and functional needs of each of the rooms, you have a starting point from which you can tell whether it is the Chevron, Vinyl Plank, Versailles Panel or Herringbone style that is right for you.